RobertoFreireFerrazPassos/Design-Patterns/README.md

 The Factory Method Pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.

 Factory Method lets a class defer instantiation to subclasses.

+**Principle: Encapsulate what varies.**

+All the decision on creation of a pizza by style and type varies, so we did encapsulate this logic in the CreatePizza Method

+**Principle: Classes should be open for extension but closed for modification.**

+We used inheritance with PizzaStore, so everytime we add a new style of PizzaStore, we don't need to change the CreatePizza method.
+So, the CreatePizza method is closed for modification, but open for extension by its childs (ChicagoPizzaStore,NYPizzaStore,...)

 <p align="center">
   <img src="https://github.com/RobertoFreireFerrazPassos/Design-Patterns/blob/main/img/factorymethod1.png?raw=true">